How to Care for a Saxophone

 Saxophones rely on the use of reeds to get their classic sound and these reeds are pretty delicate!
 Taking care of your reeds will make playing more fun and give you a better sound.
 Plus reeds aren’t cheap, so keeping them in good working order will save money.
 When opening a brand new reed, let it soak in a cup of room temperature water for a few minutes before you start to play.
 This will help soften it up a bit and get rid of that “new reed taste”.
 It is a good idea to always keep at least 2 reeds ready and in rotation.
 They will last longer that way, and then if one reed gets damaged, you have a backup that is broken in and ready to go.
 Earlier, we mentioned avoiding storing your reeds in an airtight container.
 Having a reed guard case will let you store four or more reeds at a time.
 This device helps keep them flat and protected from being chipped while in your case.

 If your saxophone just isn’t playing the way it used to, don’t hesitate to bring it into the CIOMIT Musical Instrument Repair Shop to have it looked at.
-Saxophones are complex in construction, so even the smallest spring, screw, or pad that is out of place can impact how the instrument plays.
+Saxophones repair is complex.
+In the construction of a saxophone, seven the smallest spring, screw, or pad that is out of place can impact how the instrument plays.
 Trying to fix it yourself could just result in more issues.
 The professionals at CIOMIT are highly skilled at diagnosing an issue for a saxophone and getting it repaired quickly!
 Services range from simple cleanings to full instrument restorations and everything in between.
 They can even give you tips for how to care for a saxophone.
 CIOMIT is proud to provide the highest quality instrument repair services to the Denver area.